greatislander/c2lc-project-website/src/resources/examining-applications-for-accessibility.md

 ## Accessibility Considerations

-Think about each of the following potential barriers and challenges that impact the level of accessibility for your learner/student.
+Think about each of the following potential barriers and challenges that impact the level of accessibility for your learner(s).
 Rate the severity of the barrier (0-5).

 ### Reading Potential Barriers